harmony-one/zkHMY/README.md

 #### deploy smart contract

 Currently, we are manually deploying the smart contracts.
 At the same time, we are building Harmony SDK to make smart contract deployment easier.

+The main smart contract is SecretNote.sol.
+It will call the verifier smart contract (verifier.sol) to verify the whether the transaction is legal.
+We use Zokrates to generate verifier.sol.
+After deploying our smart contracts, we can use front end to interact with smart contract to send and withdraw money without leaking privacy information.